Ella, Sri Lanka Travel Guide

 - •Vegan cafes

-- •Good coffee
+- •Great tea and coffee

 Tourism growth pushed restaurant quality higher.
 Many cafes now focus on clean interiors and mountain-facing terraces.